-How the scheme will work
+Biodiversity credits: how the scheme will work

 As the costs of environmental schemes will be lower off-site, it is anticipated that a large percentage of the gains will be realised in this way.
-Developers will be able to source land themselves for offsetting or buy credits from intermediaries who can identify suitable sites and draw up agreements with landowners.
+Developers will be able to source land themselves for offsetting or purchase credits from intermediaries who can identify suitable sites and draw up agreements with landowners.

 Biodiversity Gain Sites

-Farmers and landowners keen to participate in the Biodiversity Credit scheme must register land which they think would be suitable to the scheme, along with baseline figures from the Biodiversity Metric.
-In practice, the Government buys the biodiversity credit from the landowner and then sells it to a developer on the BNG marketplace.
+Farmers and landowners keen to participate in the Biodiversity Credit Scheme must register land that they think would be suitable for the scheme, along with baseline figures from the Biodiversity Metric.
+In practice, the Government buys the biodiversity credit from the landowner and then sells it to a developer on the biodiversity net gain marketplace.

 Suitable farmland schemes

-Credits could be gained from making small changes to land use such as sowing a different grass mix to include wildflowers which attract pollinators, or from larger schemes involving wetland management or habitat creation.
+Biodiversity credits could be gained from making small changes to land use such as sowing a different grass mix to include wildflowers which attract pollinators, or from larger schemes involving wetland management or habitat creation.